alexandrainst/coral/DATASET_README.md

 ### Test Split

-There are 8.44 hours of audio in the test split, with 22 speakers.
+There are 8.44 hours of audio in the test split, with 22 speakers, reading 5,287 unique sentences aloud.

 Gender distribution:
   - female: 58%